 Jennifer Wilson set out into the brutal world of venture capital determined to find and fund the most innovative women of the 1980s.
-If she could prove that women are a good investments, the floodgates would open and women would have the resources they need to maker our world a better place.
+If she could prove that women are a good investment, the floodgates would open and women would have the resources they need to make our world a better place.

 In this uncharted territory, Jennifer encountered closed doors, sexual politics, backstabbing and questionable ethics…What would you invest to shatter the glass ceiling?